matrix-org/sytest/DEVELOP.rst

 activity, in case a distinction is introduced later (for example, allowing multiple blocks to execute concurrently).

-If an ``await`` block is provided it is executed repeatedly, after any ``do`` or ``check`` functions, until it succeeds, or until it has taken too long to provide a success (which will then count as a failure).
-This allows for tests that aren't guaranteed to succeed immediately, such as awaiting for some event to appear on the event stream.
-If it returns false, this indicates that the thing it is waiting for hasn't happened yet and wishes to be called again.
-If it throws an exception entirely (or returns a failed Future) this indicates an actual error; it will fail immediately.
+If an ``await`` block is provided it is called after any ``do`` or ``check`` functions, expecting it to return a true value.
+If it returns false, fails, or times out after (a default of) 10 seconds, the test fails.
+If the test needs to perform some activity repeatedly to poll for something it is waiting to happen, it should use a ``Future::Utils::repeat`` loop.

 Dependencies and Environment
 ----------------------------